 I wish I could think of you and feel happiness.
 I think of you and I ache.
 So much sadness inside of me over your loss, I want to think of you and be happy.
 I just miss you so much.
 There is always something to remind me of your absence.
 I wonder if I will always feel so broken, so empty.
 I wish I was stronger.

 ~I had a dream the day after Konnor died.
 I was in his house getting the kids ready for something of which is unclear.
 He was the oldest sibling.
 He has two younger brothers and two sisters.
 I found one of the boys in an upstairs bedroom.
 I could not make out which grandson stood before me although I am certain it was not Ryland who is the youngest, as the figure was too tall.
 He was wearing a mask of some kind, like one you might wear for Halloween.
 I pulled it off.
 “Lets go,” I said.
 As I pulled this mask off another one was underneath it.
 I again removed this mask and yet another was in it’s place.
 He stood there, unmoving.
 I continued to remove mask after mask from his face, there appeared to be no end to the masks.
 The child before me stood silent and still…unsure of what was happening I began to cry out of fear and frustration.
 It was after I began to cry in my dream that I awoke.~

 The next morning I told my son of my dream and I asked him what it could have meant.
 He said simply, “you were searching for Konnor.”
 I began to weep.
-My subconscious along with my heart and my very soul so broken, utterly lost, painstakingly searching for my grandson who would be gone forever.
+My subconscious along with my heart and my soul, broken, utterly lost, painstakingly searching for my grandson who is gone forever.

 I wish I could have found you.